BERMUDA 5 days

 • Best locations to stay:

-• Southampton Parish district—here lies Horseshoe Bay.
-This is Bermuda's most famous beach and it's one of the best for families and golfers.
+• Southampton Parish district—here is Horseshoe Bay, Bermuda's most famous beach, great for families and ⛳ golfers.
 The Fairmont Southampton, a luxury resort is located in this stunning south shore region.

-• Paget Parish district-hotels are closer to all of the many dining, shopping, nightlife of downtown Hamilton (10-15 mins) and closer to public transportation connections to all points in Bermuda.
+• Paget Parish district - hotels are closer to downtown Hamilton’s dining, shopping, and nightlife (10-15 mins) and near public transportation to all parts of Bermuda.
 In addition, you will find Elbow Beach, one of the most popular beaches on the island.
 The pale pink sand stretches for almost a mile at Elbow Beach.

 • Where to stay: Bermuda Dept. of Tourism